 Don’t assume that ‘recovery’ means your employee is ‘cured’

 In our society, recovery from illness or injury is often assumed to mean that the person goes back to the way they were prior to the illness/injury and will be able to function and be the same person as before.
-After a serious health issue, your employee may recover from the worst of the illness/injury but their body may be changed forever.
+Your employee may recover from the worst of the illness/injury but their body may be changed forever.

-So the commonly understood meaning of ‘recovery’, i.e. the person is ‘cured’, is often misplaced with many serious health issues.
+So the commonly understood meaning of ‘recovery’, i.e. the person is ‘cured’, is often misplaced with many illness and injuries.
 If we as line managers assume our employees are ‘cured’, but that is not the case, we can end up having unrealistic expectations of the employee and their current capabilities.
 A downward spiral in the relationship can start.

 Don’t expect your employee to go from zero to hero quickly

 Organisational policies may provide guidelines on how long a phased return to work typically takes and there may also be unspoken expectations.
 Even though your employee may have been through the acute phase of recovery, their bodies may still be in recovery mode when they return to work.
-Also, recovery isn’t always a straightforward process and setbacks are common which can cause delays in the phased return to work.
+Also, recovery isn’t always a straightforward process.
+Setbacks are common and they can cause delays in the phased return to work.
 So your employee may not go from zero to hero according to explicit or implicit time expectations.

-For example, if your employee has been treated for cancer and given the all clear, they may still experience fatigue from the treatment they’ve had.
+For example, if your employee has been treated for cancer and given the all clear, they may still experience fatigue and what is known as ‘chemo brain’ from the treatment they’ve had.
 This will impact how long they can work and how much they can do when they are there.

-Or an employee has a heart attack at a young age and just when they start the phased return to work, chest pain sets in which means commuting is impossible and more tests are needed to determine what is going on.
+Or an employee has a heart attack at a young age.
+Just when they start the phased return to work, chest pain sets in which means commuting is impossible and more tests are needed to determine what is going on.
 The employee is back on sick leave.

 - What do I say to people?
 Do I want to say anything?
 What will they say to me?